High cholesterol monitoring

 What happens during high cholesterol monitoring?

-Your MinuteClinic provider will perform an exam and tests based on your individual health care needs.
-These may include:
+A MinuteClinic provider will perform an exam and order laboratory tests based on individual health care needs.
+These may include the following:

 - Blood pressure check